Alone/Together: Plot

-Upon returning to the Philippines, Tin realizes that she really isn't happy with her current life, and breaks up with Greg.
-She seeks Raf to tell him of her decision but he reveals that Aly is pregnant with Raf's child.
-After talking and getting advice from her former college professor, Alwyn (Nonie Buencamino), Tin rebuilds her life in the field she has always wanted to pursue.
-At first, her past mistake continues to hinder her job applications from being accepted, the art community being small.
-But she eventually lands a job in a local museum.
-She later visits Raf at the hospital, and finally apologizes to him for being a coward and selfish.
-Raf apologizes too, for his rash behavior the last time they saw each other.
-He also reveals that his relationship with Aly did not work out.
-Before the conversation could go any further, he gets called in again.
-Tin tells him the she still loves him.
+Upon returning to the Philippines, Tin realizes and admits that she is not happy with her current life and breaks up with Greg.
+She seeks out Raf to tell him of her decision, but he reveals that Aly is pregnant with his child.
+Feeling lost, but at the same time hopeful, Tin visits her alma mater and sits in on one of the classes facilitated by her favorite professor, Sir Alwyn.
+After getting advice from her former college professor, Tin rebuilds her life.
+After failing to secure a job one interview after another, she eventually landed a job in a museum because of her transparency about her past mistake.
+She started her new job, beginning to feel fulfilled and once again, passionate.
+She later visits Raf at the hospital and apologizes to him for being selfish and a coward.
+Raf apologizes too for his rash behavior the last time they saw each other.
+He also reveals that he is estranged from Aly.
+Before the conversation could go any further, he gets called in again, but before he walks out, Tin tells him that she still loves him.

-Tin continues to work rebuilding her life.
-She goes back to the National Museum to attend an awarding of up and coming artists, which included Alex, a Filipina artist turned car dealer that she met when she was visiting museums in New York.
-In her speech, Alex thanked Tin for making her realize that there is life for her in the Philippines as an artist, and concluded that even art is often seen as a form of self-expression, it should always serve the people they belong to.
-Alex ended her speech by inviting Tin to the stage and be recognized, and the two shared a hug.
-As Tin leaves the museum after the ceremony, happy, she finds Raf waiting for her.
-The film ends with Tin and Raf and Raf's son, looking at Juan Luna's Spoliarium bringing their story full circle.
+Tin continues rebuilding her life around the things she is passionate about.
+She drives to the National Museum to attend an awarding ceremony for emerging local artists, which includes Alex.
+In her speech, Alex thanks Tin for making her realize that there is life for her in the Philippines as an artist and concludes that even art is often seen as a form of self-expression, it should always serve the people they belong to.
+Alex ends her speech by inviting Tin to the stage, and the two share a hug.
+As Tin leaves the museum after the ceremony, she finds Raf waiting for her, and the two tearfully hug.
+The film ends with Tin meeting Raf and his son, looking at the Spoliarium.